What Is an IEP Progress Report?

 - Comments and a summary on the progress the student has made towards meeting their IEP goals

 The IEP progress report is a way to track the child’s progress and ensure that they are receiving the best possible education.
-If a student is not making adequate progress, the IEP team members may need to update the student’s accommodations or modify their IEP goals.
+If a student is not making adequate progress, the IEP team members may need to hold an IEP meeting to update the student’s accommodations or modify their IEP goals.

 This article will go through the components of a good IEP progress report and what to avoid when preparing one.